Aural Atresia Treatment & Management

 Timing of surgery

-External ear reconstruction is usually delayed until the child is about 5.5-7 years, with atresia repair following the series of operations required for rib graft microtia repair.
+External ear reconstruction is usually delayed until the child is about 5.5-7 years, with atresia repair either preceding the Medpor/Su-Por microtia repair or following the series of operations required for rib graft microtia repair.
 This delay allows for growth of the rib cage, enabling sufficient costal cartilage to be harvested for sculpting the auricle.
 A child who is large for his/her age may be operated on earlier.
 The atresia surgery is typically performed after the cartilaginous auricular framework is placed, the ear lobule created, and the sculpted auricle elevated off the skull with a skin graft.

 For the child with Grade I or II microtia that does not require reconstructive surgery, atresia surgery can be performed at the age of five if the child is cooperative.
 Waiting until the child is 6 or 7 allows the child to achieve a level of maturity and cooperation absolutely critical for the postoperative dressing changes, packing removal, and ear canal cleaning to ensure a good result.
 A potentially poor result can be salvaged postoperatively in the office but requires the cooperation of the patient.

 Although reconstructive surgeons using the Medpor implant have implanted children as young as 3 years, the authors do not advocate atresia repair at that age because, in this author's experience, the child is simply too young to cooperate with the necessary postoperative packing removal and ear canal debridement.
 In addition, younger children may have a higher rate of meatal or canal stenosis necessitating revision surgery.
-The younger child is certainly not bothered psychologically by the ear deformity and is not yet in school where other children could tease him/her.
+Finally, younger children have a higher incidence of Eustachian tube dysfunction and middle ear fluid.
+Waiting until the child is older allows the Eustachian tube to mature and aerate or ventilate the middle ear space more effectively so that the middle ear stays clear of fluid, inflammation, and infection.
+The younger child is certainly not bothered psychologically by the ear deformity and is not yet in school where other children could tease him or her.

 Preoperative Details

 The patient is placed in the supine position with the operated ear turned away.
-The arm on the same side of the operated ear (split-thickness skin graft donor arm) is tucked loosely so that in the middle of the operation the arm can be removed from under the drapes and placed on an arm board for skin grafting.
+The arm or leg on the same side of the operated ear (split-thickness skin graft donor limb) is tucked loosely so that in the middle of the operation the arm or leg can be removed from under the drapes and placed on an arm board (or accessed if the leg) for skin grafting.
 No blood pressure cuff is placed on the donor arm.
 A half inch swath of hair is shaved around the ear.
 The postauricular area is injected with 1% lidocaine with 1:40,000 epinephrine.
 The ear is prepped and draped in standard fashion.

 Intraoperative Details